Coherence for Frobenius pseudomonoids and the geometry of linear proofs: 3 dimensional proofs for linear logic

-We conclude that the proofs are equivalent by a \textit{single} application of the \textbf{Coherence} rule.
-This problem is a standard test case, and we can contrast our one-step deduction with the treatment of Blute et al~\cite[Section~4.2]{blute-coherence} and Hughes~\cite[Example~2]{hughes-simplestar} in terms of proof nets, where the proofs require several rewiring steps. \end{example}
+We conclude in this case that the proofs are equivalent by the \textbf{Coherence} rule.
+This deduction can be readily identified by eye, and so is a single-step deduction in a natural sense.
+We contrast this with the treatments of Blute et al~\cite[Section~4.2]{blute-coherence} and Hughes~\cite[Example~2]{hughes-simplestar} in terms of proof nets, where the proofs require several deductive steps, and the overall deduction is far from immediate. \end{example}

 \ignore{

 }